-Currently, I am collaborating with Green Initiative NGO, and Duquesne University on a One Health-based snow leopard project in western Mongolia, investigating possible diseases in snow leopards.
+Currently, I’m collaborating with Green Initiative NGO, and Duquesne University on a One Health-based snow leopard project in Mongolia’s Altai region, investigating possible diseases in snow leopards.
 One Health is a multi-disciplinary field that combines the efforts of professionals from wildlife/ecology, veterinary, and human health.
 It ties together all human and animal aspects in order to address conservation concerns for keystone species and an ecosystem as a whole.

 I’m also the Director of Communications for The Tulsi Foundation.
 The Tulsi Foundation is a non-profit organization that provides trauma training to frontline conservation staff, such as rangers and field researchers.
 Since 2016, The Foundation has worked with rangers in tiger reserves in India to teach field staff how to respond to basic first aid and emergency situations that often occur while working in remote environments, especially with injuries as a result of attacks by carnivores, venomous snakes, and environmental hazards.
 I started working with The Foundation December, 2017 to assist in conducting health checks, trauma training, and collecting data on health concerns of field staff in tiger reserves.
 This experience is a way to combine my training as an Army Combat Lifesaver, wilderness medicine skills, and background in wildlife conflict.
 I was then inspired me to become certified as an ECSI Wilderness First Aid instructor in order to continue my involvement and growth with wilderness medicine while working with more experts in that field to help educate others.